HMRICF/DL-QSM/AdaptiveConvolutionQSM/README.md

 nib.save(nib.Nifti1Image(susceptibility, None), os.path.join(PATH_To_FOLDER, susceptibilit.nii.gz)) # exchange None with header and affine to attain the original orientation
 ```

-Include the Adaptive UNet in your exisiting training script to newly train the model for your data.
+Include the Adaptive U-Net in your exisiting training script to newly train the model for your data.
 For further information, data or in case of problems, please contact me by e-mail at simon.graf@uk-halle.de